 But they should not be looked at as saviours in the organisations they work for.
 They do not have super-human abilities that help them make the impossible happen.
 They do their jobs by reporting directly to management and continually receiving all the necessary resources and support that the organisation can afford to give them, to carry out their functions.
 Organisations cannot make Data Protection Officers’ jobs harder by not respecting data protection laws and still expect them to come to the rescue or be liable when the organisations are in legal trouble.

-They are not personally responsible.
+They are not personally responsible for data breaches.

 The Article 29 Working Party Guidelines on Data Protection emphasise that Data Protection Officers “are not personally responsible in case of non-compliance with the GDPR,” and that they need all the help they can get to ensure their organisation’s compliance.